AUTHOR'S NOTE: Originally written as a newsletter editorial for the "Unofficial Erotica Newsletter Group" in preparation for NaNoWriMo.

 Okay, now that we've talked about the shape of a story's structure, you might be thinking "that's all great and everything, but we're still talking about 25,000 words for my second act!
 How am I supposed to fill up all that space with just a few escalation events.
 What do I fill all the other space with?"
 Well, I've got a few theory-based tricks for that too.

 "Subplot" is short hand for subordinate plot.
 In other words, a narrative or storyline that plays second fiddle to the central story of your work.
-Most novels don't work without a least a couple subplots, that that's because, for one, subplots take up space.
+Most novels don't work without a least a couple subplots, and that's because, for one, subplots take up space.
 That's the simple and technical reason why they're necessary in a novel ... because reading 50,000 words about one series of events can be pretty cumbersome.
 The creative reason why they're necessary is because we don't live our lives in a vacuum.
 At any given time, most of us have more than one thing going on: work, family, personal relationships, etc. In order to capture the depth and complexity of real life, your characters should have more than one thing going on too.

 Just look at any generic romantic comedy that's out there.
 Everybody knows that the main storyline is about the two lead characters and their struggle to get together, stay together, or whatever.
 But the movie is almost never only about their romantic relationship.
 One or both of the characters may have issues at work, or with their family, or with their friends, or with their living situation.
 Just like in real life, a romantic relationship may be the central issue, but it's certainly not the only issue that your character has to contend with.